directdemocracy-vote/doc/citizen.md

-# Card
+# Citizen

 ## Description

-A card should identify uniquely a citizen.
+A citizen is a unique person aged 18 or more.
-Anybody can publish a card become a citizen.
+Anybody can publish a citizen card to become a citizen.
-The registration process requires that you publish a digitally signed card with your name, picture, GPS location of home, etc.
+The registration process requires the publication of a digitally signed citizen card with a family name, given names, picture, GPS location of home, etc.
 No review or approval is needed.
-However, you won't be able to vote if your citizen card is not endorsed by a reputed [truster](truster.md).
+However, the publisher of a citizen card won't be able to vote if her card is not endorsed by a reputed [truster](truster.md).
 [Trusters](truster.md) will endorse cards they believe are correct.
 Citizens should help [trusters](truster.md) by endorsing the cards of other citizens they personally know.
 Citizens should not publish cards with too much information, e.g., documents, address, sex, birthday, etc.